Cardiac Electrophysiology

 • Many fixes and improvements

-The 5th openCARP user meeting will be held from the 24th to the 26th of May 2023 in Karlsruhe, Germany.
-Find all the details and the agenda on the meeting page.
-Registration is open now and limited to 60 people.
+The 6th openCARP user meeting will be held from the 11th to the 13th of November 2023 in Graz, Austria.
+Find the preliminary details on the meeting page.
+Registration will open in September and is limited to 60 people.
 Come join and meet the community!

 Older news